crate/crate/docs/admin/system-information.rst

 =====

 The ``sys.users`` table contains all existing database users in the cluster.
-The table is only available in the CrateDB `Enterprise Edition`_.

 +---------------+----------------------------------------------+-------------+
 | Column Name   | Description                                  | Return Type |